Bridging the Sim-to-real Gap: A Control Framework for Imitation Learning of Model Predictive Control: CASE STUDY

 where $g_\mathrm{Fr.}(\bullet)$ is defined as follows:

 Then, the refined input $u^*$ satisfying (\ref{eq_cartpole filter1}) can be calculated by the following equation:

 which can be physically interpreted as refining the wheel force proportionally to changes in the normal force; that is, if the cart's mass increases, the force input is also increased accordingly.
-Intuitively, it can be expected to satisfy (\ref{eq_disturbance new}), as it refines the control input matching the changed mass, which will be shown by graphs later.
+Intuitively, it is expected to satisfy (\ref{eq_disturbance new}) because it refines the control input to match the changed mass, as shown in the later graphs.

-The Cart-pole was controlled in the target domain, where a disturbance $d$ within the range of $[-5,5]$ was randomly applied to the control input ($F=u+d$), creating a gap from the source domain.
-The model parameter $M$ of the cart-pole was set the same as the nominal ones $\bar{M}$, while the case under model parameter variations is introduced later.
+The Cart-pole was controlled in the target domain, where a disturbance $d$ within the range $[-5,5]$ was randomly applied to the control input ($F=u+d$), creating a gap to the source domain.
+The disturbance represents parametric uncertainties and external friction effects that are not considered in the source domain.
+The actual model parameter $\tilde{M}$ of the cart-pole was first set to be the same as the nominal ones $M$, and the case under model parameter variations is introduced later.

-DR baselines were chosen to be compared with the proposed control framework, including conventional DR method\cite{tobin2017domain} and recently proposed tube-based DR \cite{tagliabue2024efficient}.
-To compare under the same conditions, both baselines approximated the RTMPC controller:
+DR baselines were chosen for comparison with the proposed control framework, including the conventional DR method \cite{tobin2017domain} and the recently proposed tube-based DR \cite{tagliabue2024efficient}.
+While other transfer learning baselines, such as domain adaptation and meta-learning, have also been explored to address the sim-to-real gap, they generally require access to the target domain for adaptation or policy fine-tuning.
+In contrast, the proposed framework compensates for the sim-to-real gap without requiring access to the target domain, relying solely on the source domain.
+Therefore, conceptually similar DR-based approaches were selected for comparison.